bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 #. **View** provider`s name, date of creation, description.

-#. **Delete** a provider clicking at the corresponding icon in the Action block near the name of the provider you want to delete.
+#. **Delete** a provider clicking on the corresponding icon in the Action block near the name of the provider you want to delete.

 .. note:: A provider that is connected with a service can not be deleted.